olup/lunii-admin/README.md

 You can then install the resulting pack to your device with the "install pack" button.

 ---
+## Build
 Build in GO and React, desktop app powered by [Wails](https://github.com/wailsapp/)

+Commands to build can be seen in the [GitHub Pipeline configuration file](.github/workflows/build-version.yaml)

+Some dependencies should be installed first (eg: libmp3lame-dev).